430058Mauger1/Unit-13-2022/doc/design/stakeholders 2.md

 ## website feedback
 Daine: "It looks good, its easy to navigate and its functional overall, there is nothing I would really change however there isnt any back buttons"

-Patryk: I like your colour scheme it fits well together, the font is cool and i like the text colour overall i like the colours and icons used however the phone descriptions are too small and the homepage title is too small"
+Patryk: "I like your colour scheme it fits well together, the font is cool and i like the text colour overall i like the colours and icons used however the phone descriptions are too small and the homepage title is too small"

 ## my website review
 The targeted audience for my website are customers who are interested in buying phones and their accessories.